 Enjoy amazing selections from San Francisco, Northern California, the US, and beyond.
-The beer selection ranges from well known breweries such as Sam Adams to local favorites such as 21st Amendment.
+Participants range from well known breweries such as Sam Adams to local favorites such as 21st Amendment.

 I enjoy this event every year.
 It's a fun way to mingle with other beer lovers and make some new friends.

 The last time I attended, I decided to volunteer.
 This allowed me to sample some of these amazing beers from around the world for free as we poured for the other attendees.

-Another thing I like about this festival is that it raises money for a local cause.
-The money raised at this event goes to the Telegraph Hill Cooperative Nursery School.
+Another thing I like about this festival is that it raises money for a local cause, the Telegraph Hill Cooperative Nursery School.
 The caring parents of this school dedicate their time to making this event possible, and it's their only fundraiser every year, so buy a ticket and help support this great cause!

-In addition to beer, you can also sample amazing gourmet treats during the SF International Beer Festival.
+In addition to ales, you can also sample amazing gourmet treats during the SF International Beer Festival.
 Try the delicious complimentary food from these local restaurants (actual food selection may change at anytime):

-The General Admission ticket gets you unlimited samples of beer from 7pm to 10pm.
-You can also enjoy samples of food from the restaurants listed above.
+The General Admission ticket gets you unlimited samples of beer from 7pm to 10pm, as well as samples of food from the restaurants listed above.

 General Admission tickets are $75 per person.

 The Brewmaster Tickets offer additional benefits.
-Everyone holding one of these tickets gains entry into the event starting at 90 minutes earlier.
+Everyone holding one of these tickets gains entry into the event starting 90 minutes earlier.
 During this time, you will receive special tastings of craft beers and get the chance to mingle with industry insiders in a more intimate setting.
 You will also receive a schwag bag, a special edition laminate badge, and access to the VIP areas (including VIP bathrooms) all night long.
-The featured speaker during the session is Mark Colburn.

 VIP Brewmaster Tickets are $150 per person.